Jonovono/um/README.md

 Went through a few name changes, but settled on this for no particular reason besides liking it the most and semi-connected: When in the terminal you may think `UM I want that file I was working on last week that was a simple music site, where did I store it!?!?` UM helps refresh your memory.

 ### Why did I make UM?
+I wanted a better way to organize my code projects on my computer.
+The current way I do things is I have a bunch of folders in a folder called "Code".
+I wanted a way I would not have to worry about what folder to put them in, instead all of the projects would be in one folder and from there I could tag them, give them comments, etc. Sometimes I forget what a certain project does, so giving it a comment is helpful.

 ## A WORD OF CAUTION
 UM is pretty `forceful`.
 Before using you may want to try it out on files that their location does not matter.
 It's currently made specifically for me, but I thought others may find it useful. **BUT BEFORE USING PLEASE READ:**